Harriet Wakeman

 Harriet is building a broad practice across planning and environmental law, spanning a full range of court, inquiry and advisory work.
 She is particularly interested in the intersection between planning and environmental law and public law.

 Harriet accepts instructions, both led and unled, in all areas of planning law, advising individuals, developers, local authorities, planning consultants and land agents across a wide range of matters.
-She is a member of the Attorney-General’s C-panel of counsel.
+She is a member of the Attorney-General’s B-panel of counsel.

-Harriet accepts instructions from clients at all stages of the planning process, from pre-application through to court challenge.
-Harriet has acted as sole counsel in planning and enforcement appeals, including appeals involving traveller sites and human rights issues.
 In addition, Harriet has significant experience in drafting skeleton arguments and pleadings in High Court judicial review proceedings.
 Harriet has experience acting in both planning inquiries and challenges before the High Court, both led and as sole counsel.
+She also has experience advising in relation to private bills.

 Harriet has also been instructed in a number of judicial review claims concerning the funding of cladding remediation work under the Building Safety Fund.
 She recently appeared in R (Redrow Homes Ltd) v Secretary of State for Levelling Up, Housing and Communities [2024] EWCA Civ 651 before the Court of Appeal.
 In that case, Harriet successfully defended an appeal concerning a decision by the Secretary of State to award funding of approximately £30 million to pay for the remediation of life-threatening building fire safety defects at two high rise developments in Birmingham.
 In addition, from 2018 – 2022, Harriet acted for the Department for Levelling Up, Housing and Communities in the Grenfell Tower Inquiry which enabled her to develop a detailed understanding of the construction industry and the relevant regulatory and testing regimes.